frontity/frontity/.changeset/shaggy-laws-sniff.md

 ---
-"@frontity/with-preact": minor
+"@frontity/with-preact": patch
 ---

-with-preact is not usually transpiled when is part of the node_modules so the config file should be defined as commonjs
+Use `commonjs` in the `frontity.config.js` file until we add support for modules.